NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Disease characteristics.
 Congenital fiber-type disproportion (CFTD) is usually characterized by hypotonia and mild-to-severe generalized muscle weakness at birth or within the first year of life.
 Although some individuals remain non-ambulatory throughout life, many eventually develop the ability to walk.
-In more than 90% of affected individuals, muscle weakness is static or improves; in the remainder it is slowly progressive.
+In more than 90% of affected individuals, muscle weakness is static or improves; in the remainder it is usually slowly progressive.
 Mild-to-severe respiratory involvement is seen in approximately 30% of affected individuals; respiratory failure may occur at any age.
-Ophthalmoplegia, ptosis, and facial and/or bulbar weakness with severe limb/respiratory weakness predict a poor prognosis.
+Ophthalmoplegia, ptosis, and facial and/or bulbar weakness with severe limb/respiratory weakness may predict a poor prognosis.
 Mild-to-severe feeding difficulties occur in nearly 30% of children.
-Contractures of the hips, knees, ankles, elbows, and fingers occur in approximately 25% and are usually present at birth, but may occur in older persons with decreased mobility secondary to severe weakness.
-Spinal deformities including scoliosis, kyphoscoliosis, and lordosis are seen in approximately 25% of individuals.
+Contractures of the hips, knees, ankles, elbows, and fingers occur in approximately 25% and may be present at birth or occur in older persons with decreased mobility secondary to severe weakness.
+Spinal deformities including scoliosis, kyphoscoliosis, and lordosis are seen in 25% or more of individuals.

-Diagnosis/testing.
 Diagnosis is based on a combination of clinical presentation and morphologic features observed on skeletal muscle histology.
 The pathologic and clinical manifestations of CFTD overlap with other neuromuscular and non-neuromuscular diseases that must be ruled out prior to making a diagnosis of CFTD.
-To date, mutations have been identified in three genes, ACTA1 (~6% of individuals with CFTD), SEPN1 (rare), and TPM3 (~20% -25% of individuals with CFTD).
-Testing is clinically available for all three genes.
+To date, pathogenic variants have been identified in six genes: ACTA1 (~6% of individuals with CFTD), MYH7 (unknown), RYR1 (~10%-20%), SELENON (SEPN1) (rare), TPM2 (rare), and TPM3 (~20%-25% of individuals with CFTD).

-Genetic counseling.
-CFTD is a genetically heterogenous condition that can be inherited in an autosomal recessive, autosomal dominant, or X-linked manner.
-To date, all identified cases of ACTA1-related CFTD have been caused by autosomal dominant mutations while the SEPN1-related cases have been associated with autosomal recessive mutations.
-Mutations in TPM3 are inherited in an autosomal dominant or autosomal recessive manner.
+CFTD is a genetically heterogeneous condition that can be inherited in an autosomal recessive, autosomal dominant, or X-linked manner.
+To date, all identified cases of ACTA1, MYH7, and TPM2-related CFTD have been caused by autosomal dominant pathogenic variants while the SELENON and RYR1-related cases have been associated with autosomal recessive pathogenic variants.
+TPM3-related CFTD can be inherited in an autosomal dominant or autosomal recessive manner.
+ACTA1 and TPM3 pathogenic variants are often de novo dominant.
 A large portion of individuals with CFTD represent simplex cases (i.e., a single occurrence in a family).
-It can be difficult to determine inheritance pattern in the family of a simplex case when mutations in ACTA1, SEPN1 or TPM3 are not identified.
-Prenatal testing for pregnancies at risk for ACTA1-related CFTD, SEPN1-related CFTD and TPM3-related CFTD is available clinically if the disease-causing mutations in a family are known.
+It can be difficult to determine inheritance pattern in the family of a simplex case when a pathogenic variant is not identified through testing of known genes.
+Prenatal testing for pregnancies at risk for CFTD is possible if the pathogenic variant(s) in a family are known.

 Diagnosis